The Ginto API

 }

-the previous answer and set it as follows for the after argument of the next request:
+To request the next 50 entries, use the EndCursor from the previous response and set it as follows for the After argument of the next request:

 {